DouglasMeloo/Quiz/README.md

 - GitHub: Used for version control and collaboration during the development process.
 - GitHub Pages: Used for hosting the live website and making it accessible to users.
 - Meta Tags Generator (HTML meta tags): Used to generate HTML meta tags for search engine optimization (SEO) and social media sharing.
 - Trivia API: Used to fetch the quiz questions and answers dynamically from an external data source.
+- YouTube: Utilized as a source of learning and tutorials for various aspects of web development, including HTML, CSS, JavaScript.

 ## Testing

 The web application has undergone a meticulous testing process, employing a diverse range of tools and techniques.
 This rigorous testing approach aims to guarantee the application's overall quality, performance, and adherence to industry standards.
 The following testing methodologies were carefully chosen and utilized during the evaluation phase:

 - Lighthouse test (Google Inspect): The web application was evaluated using Lighthouse, a tool integrated within Google Inspect, to assess its performance, accessibility, best practices, and search engine optimization (SEO).
 This test helps identify areas for improvement and optimization.